discord/sorted_set_nif/README.md

 term, then a binary search is done within the bucket to complete the operation.

 Why not just a Vector of Terms?
-This approach was explored but when the Vector needs to grow beyond it's capacity, copying Terms over to the new larger Vector proved to be a performance bottle neck.
+This approach was explored but when the Vector needs to grow beyond its capacity, copying Terms over to the new larger Vector proved to be a performance bottle neck.
 Using a Vector of Vectors, the Bucket pointers can be quickly copied when additional capacity is required.